geshan/geshan.github.com/posts/2014-12-12-so-you-build-websites.md

 >A basic dashboard should be given free, if the client wants more you should bill it.

 ## Conspire email report - Bonus

-If your client uses Gmail or Google Apps for email you could suggest and help setup a weekly report of their email contacts and email usage behavior using [Conspire](http://conspire.com).
+If your client uses Gmail or Google Apps for email you could suggest and help setup a weekly report of their email contacts and email usage behavior using Conspire - http://conspire.com .

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/free-site-services/conspire.jpg" title="Email reports with conspire" alt="Email reports with conspire">